Please note that XSEDE EMPOWER ended with the conclusion of the XSEDE project on August 31, 2022.

 This study aims to understand the structural variations of psoriasin by providing a comparative analysis of the chemical and biophysical properties for the two structures of psoriasin in apo and two different metalated forms (low and high zinc structures) at a molecular level by running molecular dynamics simulations using NAMD.

 In this project, we investigate the structural, electronic and optical properties of 2D materials based on Density Functional Theory (DFT).
 The electronic and optical properties can be extended using many body approaches such as GW method.
 In addition, we will study the effect of layer thickness, single layer properties.
 Both non- magnetic such as transitional metal dichalcogenides.
-(TMDs) and magnetic layered materials such as transition metal halides will be studied.
-The cleavage energy will be calculated that will indicate the cleavability to single layer or few layers using mechanical exfoliation technique similar to graphene or other two-dimensional materials.
-The detailed atomic, electronic and optical properties will be studied.

 Bio-image data analysis and search engine development to understand the biofilm formation using 3D reconstruction, modeling and printing.
 Integrate image datasets from multiple sources to understand the 3D structure of biofilm formation.